 When Conrad Bain signed on to do Maude (1972), the production company promised him his own show when that one ended.
 By then, 'Gary Coleman' was also signed to the company.
 When the planned updating of The Little Rascals (1955), which Coleman would have been in, was aborted, they paired them and decided to come up with a suitable premise.

 When ABC picked up the show, the producers contacted Dixie Carter to return to play Maggie Drummond, but she was unavailable because shortly after NBC canceled, she had landed her role on Designing Women (1986), so Maggie was recast with Mary Ann Mobley.

-Mary Ann Mobley played Conrad Bain's love interest twice: first she played Arnold's teacher Ms Osbourne, who dates Mr Drummond in the 2nd season; then she replaced Dixie Carter as Maggie Drummond towards the end of the series.
+Mary Ann Mobley played Conrad Bain's love interest twice: first she played Arnold's teacher Ms. Osbourne, who dates Mr. Drummond in the second season; then she replaced Dixie Carter as Maggie Drummond towards the end of the series.

 To help promote the series before its debut, Gary Coleman made appearances on The Tonight Show.
 NBC used clips of Coleman from those appearances as promotional spots announcing the coming of the series.
 The network primarily aired them during their coverage of the 1978 World Series.

-Arnold's schoolyard bully Stewart The Gooch was frequently referenced to and spoken of, but was never actually seen in any episodes.
+Arnold Jackson's schoolyard bully Stewart the Gooch was frequently referenced to and spoken of, but was never actually seen in any episodes.
 In a least one episode however, The Gooch's voice was heard over the telephone.

 Gary Coleman's parents actually took all of his money that he made from this show.
 By the time he sued his parents, they had no money left.
 Coleman ended up working as a security guard for the final years of his life.